 Jason has quietly racked up an extremely impressive resume of work, including some of the biggest award-winning and show stopping vehicles in the last ten years.
 While many of these vehicles have not displayed his name upon on the winner’s awards; they all have one unmistakable thing in common — his signature of shine has touched them all before their biggest moments.
-Most recently he sanded (completely by hand) and buffed out the Pirelli Great 8 Finalist, and eventual 2013 Rilder Award Winning Ford, named “Checkered Past.”
+Most recently he sanded (completely by hand) and polished the Pirelli Great 8 Finalist, and eventual 2013 Rilder Award Winning Ford, named “Checkered Past.”

 Jason is renowned in hot rod circles for his ability to leave show car paint looking like colored glass upon finishing his processes.
 He is notoriously meticulous and is well-known for taking up to 10 hours to wet sand and finish each panel!
 To TRULY put this in perspective, this means that a hood, from start to finish, could take between 30-40 hours to complete.
 Most detailers don’t spend 10 hours on a two-step paint correction of an entire car!

 Admittedly, these time amounts per panel seem utterly ridiculous in the context of an article.
-However, the finished results often inspire admirers to feel as if they are looking at King Arthur’s Excalibur, basking in the warm embraces of depth and brilliance of color, gloss, clarity, and definition of image which emanate from a vehicle Jason has finished.
+However, the finished results often inspire admirers to feel as if they are looking at King Arthur’s Excalibur, basking in the warm embraces of depth and brilliance of color, gloss, clarity, and definition of image from a vehicle Jason has freshly finished.

 Topics and Procedures covered (but not limited to):

 An introduction and explanation of the need, processes, and applications of sanding automotive paint.